crytic/amarna/README.md

 The static-analysis rules can be:
    - local rules, which analyse each file independently.
    - gatherer rules, which analyse each file independently and gather data to be used in post-process rules.
-   - post-process rules, which run after all files were analyzed can use the data gatherer in the gatherer rules.
+   - post-process rules, which run after all files were analyzed can use the data gathered in the gatherer rules.

 Examples of these are:
  - local rules: find all arithmetic operations in a file